UPMC is prepared to care for patients and staff who may be affected by COVID-19. Learn more.

 Other symptoms are similar to viruses like the common cold and influenza (flu).

 According to the CDC, symptoms can appear anywhere from 2-14 days after exposure.
 Symptoms can range from mild to severe, even life-threatening.
+Some people may have no symptoms at all.

 What Treatment Is Available for COVID-19?